applied-science/emacs-vega-view/README.md

       (type . "quantitative"))))
 ```

-Note that, because the selected `elisp` code is evaluated before being
+Note that, because the `elisp` code is evaluated before being sent to
-sent to Vega, one can produce programmatic graphs easily using only
+Vega, one can produce programmatic graphs easily using only
-`elisp`, which includes access to the rest of the functions in
-`emacs`.
+`elisp`.
 For example, this code will plot a line chart of the `sin`
 function:

 ``` emacs-lisp